-Molecular pathways in early stages of Parkinson's disease (PD), including pre-motor PD, are an important area of research in the light of a lack of current treatment strategies and the need for identification of early biomarkers [1].
-More than 10 million people worldwide live with PD, the second most common age-related neurodegenerative disorder, and 4% of affected people are diagnosed before the age of 50.
-The identification of early PD-related pathways that can serve as novel drug targets and aid early diagnosis is therefore of pivotal importance.
-In combination with clinical and post-mortem human patient samples, which are in limited supply, the use of early-stage PD animal models offers promising avenues for in vivo assessment of novel molecular pathways and candidate pharmacological lead compounds for therapeutic intervention.
+Molecular pathways in early stages of Parkinson's disease (PD), including pre-motor PD, are an important area of research in the light of a lack of current treatment strategies and the need for the identification of early biomarkers [1].
+More than 10 million people worldwide live with PD, the second most common age-related neurodegenerative disorder and 4% of affected people are diagnosed before the age of 50.
+The identification of early PD-related pathways that can serve as novel drug targets and aid early diagnosis is,